-Merrill Lynch, however, did not rate any Internet stock a 5, and rated only one Internet stock a 4, during the relevant period.
+Blodget did not rate any Internet stock a 4 or 5, during the relevant period.
 With respect to each of the research reports discussed below, the descriptive word(s) (e.g., "Buy", "Accumulate", etc.) representing the analyst's intermediate and long-term ratings appeared in the upper right corner of the research report in bold, capital letters, and in a font larger than in the text of the research report.

-The descriptive words were to reflect the analyst's opinion of the stock's price appreciation potential over the intermediate term (0 to 12 months from the date of rating) and long term (more than 12 months from the date of rating): 1 - Buy (more than 20% appreciation), 2 - Accumulate (10-20% appreciation), 3 - Neutral (between 10% depreciation and 10% appreciation), 4 - Reduce (10-20% depreciation), and 5 - Sell(more than 20% depreciation).
-Although some of Merrill Lynch's research reports disclosed the stock appreciation percentages associated with the intermediate and longterm ratings, none of the research reports discussed below contained such disclosure.
+The descriptive words were to reflect the analyst's opinion of the stock's price appreciation potential over the intermediate term (0 to 12 months from the date of rating) and long term (more than 12 months from the date of rating): 1 - Buy (more than 20% appreciation), 2 - Accumulate (10-20% appreciation), 3 - Neutral (between 10% depreciation and 10% appreciation), 4 - Reduce (10-20% depreciation), and 5 - Sell (more than 20% depreciation).
+Although some of Merrill Lynch's research reports disclosed the stock appreciation percentages associated with the intermediate and long-term ratings, none of the research reports discussed below contained such disclosure.